David Duchovny: Career

 From 2007 to 2014, Duchovny played the troubled, womanizing novelist Hank Moody in the Showtime series Californication.
 The portrayal landed him a Golden Globe Award for Best Actor in a Television Comedy or Musical in 2007.
+In 2009, he starred in the comedy drama film The Joneses with Demi Moore.
 In March 2014, NBC announced that a new TV series, entitled Aquarius, would be produced starring Duchovny.
 Duchovny portrayed a 1960s police sergeant investigating small-time criminal and budding cult leader Charles Manson.
 In March 2015, Duchovny was announced as returning in a six-episode continuation of The X-Files.
 It premiered on January 24, 2016, on Fox.

-In 2015, Duchovny released his debut album, Hell or Highwater, and has released two more albums since then--Every Third Thought and Gestureland.
+As a musician, Duchovny has released four studio albums: Hell or Highwater (2015), Every Third Thought (2018), Gestureland (2021), and Prince of Pieces (2026).
+He began his recording career with Hell or Highwater, an album of original songs released in May 2015.
+Since then, he has continued to record and perform with his longtime band, touring in North America, Europe and Australia.
 He has also released four novels: Holy Cow (2015), Bucky F*cking Dent (2016), Miss Subways (2018), Truly Like Lightning (2021), and a novella, The Reservoir (2021).
 In 2022, Duchovny released the film Reverse the Curse (based on his novel Bucky F*cking Dent), which he wrote, directed, and acted in.
+In 2025, he began hosting the series Secrets Declassified with David Duchovny on the History Channel.

 Personal life

 Duchovny and actress Téa Leoni married on May 13, 1997.
 They have two children, daughter Madelaine West Duchovny, born in April 1999, and son Kyd Miller Duchovny, born in June 2002.

 In 2008, the couple separated; Duchovny received treatment for sex addiction from August to October.
 Claims by the Daily Mail that he had an affair with Hungarian tennis instructor Edit Pakay led to legal threats and a retraction by the paper on November 15.
 In 2009, Duchovny and Leoni reunited but separated again on June 29, 2011.
 Duchovny filed for divorce in June 2014, and the couple had agreed to settlement terms by that August.

 In 2017, he began dating Monique Pendleberry.
 They married in February 2025.

-Duchovny is a pescetarian and is supportive of environmentalism, and he is an enthusiast of electric vehicle technology.
+Duchovny is a pescetarian.
+He is supportive of environmentalism, and is an enthusiast of electric vehicle technology.
 He made an appearance at the 2011 Tribeca Film Festival in support of the film Revenge of the Electric Car.